jamiecha88/crowd-cam/README.md

 # CrowdCam
 Users can post photos and videos to capture their POV at various events and share with the public.
-Essentially, adding a method of capturing moments that doesn't fall into the "story" format
+Essentially, adding a method of capturing moments that doesn't fall into the "story" format.
+Imagine social media + file storage wrapped into one app?

 # Features